andrebeu/SEMCSW/README.md

 - does not record trial type information (needed at test) to calculate adjrand score
 - main result: learning rate needs to be at least 0.05 to fit first learning block

+# procedural notes
+- NB-run_sem.pynb used for debugging and testing before launching gridsearch
+  - code in here should be kept in a state that is amenable to gridsearching

 # Model of Curriculum Effect on Schema Learning